Typhoonz0/omniverse/README.md

 - [x] FPS Booster (literally triples your FPS)
 - [x] Keys Overlay - WASD C, R, Left/Right click
 - [x] PC Stats - Just FPS + Ping or with Platform + CPU Cores
-- [x] Gun skin swapper <- Can either use ALL native skins or custom Webp
+- [x] Gun skin swapper <- Can either use ALL native skins or custom .webp
+- [x] Rainbow character
 - [x] Customizable UI
 - [x] Leaderboard scraper
 - [x] Auto Fullscreen
 - [x] Adblocker
 - [x] Discord RPC
 - [ ] Aimbot soon trust

+## I have a white screen!
+This is an Electron issue, try these steps and **restart the client** each time until it works:
+- Connect to Internet
+- Close all Omniverse windows
+- Restart your computer
+- Remove `C:/Users/name/AppData/Roaming/deadshot-viewer` or `/home/user/.config/deadshot-viewer`
+- Open an issue

 ## How to swap your guns:
 NEW: Turn Fun Mode on in settings, and choose your gun!
 Or follow the steps below for your custom .webp. <br>